-In cool stars other than the Sun, the surface differential rotation can be inferred from different measurements techniques encompassing Doppler imaging (e.g. Collier Cameron, Donati & Semel 2002), Fourier transform of the spectral lines (e.g. Reiners & Schmitt 2002) or period detection in the photometric measurements (e.g. Reinhold, Reiners & Basri 2013).
-The latitudinal differential rotation in stars is usually described by a single-parameter law of the form $\Omega(\theta) = \Omega{\rm e}(1 - \alpha \sin^2 \theta), \, \theta$ being the latitude and $\Omega{\rm e}$ the angular velocity at the equator.
-Differential rotation is then usually categorized as 'solar-like' when $\alpha > 0$ ($\alpha{\odot} = 0.2$), or as 'antisolar' when the polar regions rotate faster than the equator (i.e. $\alpha < 0$).
-For main- and pre-main-sequence stars, observations of absolute surface shear show some dependence on rotation period and effective temperature (Barnes et al. 2005; Ammler-von Eiff & Reiners 2012; Reinhold et al. 2013).
+In cool stars other than the Sun, the surface differential rotation can be inferred from different measurements techniques encompassing Doppler imaging (e.g. Collier Cameron et al. 2002), Fourier transform of the spectral lines (e.g. Reiners & Schmitt 2002) or period detection in the photometric measurements (e.g. Reinhold et al. 2013).
+The latitudinal differential rotation in stars is usually described by a single-parameter law of the form $\Omega(\theta) =$ $\Omega_e(1 - \alpha \sin^2 \theta), \theta$ being the latitude and Ω_e the angular velocity at the equator.
+Differential rotation is then usually categorised as "solar-like" when $\alpha > 0$ ($\alpha{\odot} = 0.2$), or as "anti-solar" when the polar regions rotate faster than the equator (i.e. $\alpha < 0$).
+For main and pre-main sequence stars, observations of absolute surface shear show some dependence on rotation period and effective temperature (Barnes et al. 2005; Ammler-von Eiff & Reiners 2012; Reinhold et al. 2013).
 Information on the sign of differential rotation is very sparse because observational signatures are very subtle (Fourier technique) or only the absolute value is obtained (photometric technique).
-Up to now, antisolar differential rotation
+Up to now, anti-solar differential rotation has only been reported for a handful of K giant stars observed with the Doppler imaging technique (e.g. Strassmeier et al. 2003; Weber et al. 2005; Kovári et al. 2007).
+We may thus wonder what determines the sign of differential rotation in cool stars?

 The first theoretical approach to model stellar differential rotation relies on hydrodynamical mean-field models (e.g. Ruediger 1989).
-In a similar way as in the mean-field dynamo models, the velocity components u_i are therefore decomposed into a mean-field contribution \bar{u}i and in a fluctuating part u'i .
-The quadratic correlations of the fluctuating quantities, such as Reynolds stresses $Q{ij} = \overline{u'i u'j}$, are then parametrized as functions of the mean-field quantities only.
-Reynolds stresses are for instance expanded assuming $Q{ij} = \Lambda{ijk} \bar{\Omega}k - N{ijkl} \partial \bar{u}k / \partial x_l$, where Λ{ijk} and N{ijkl} are thirdand fourth-order tensors, respectively.
-The parametrization of the velocity correlations Q{ij} thus involves some free coefficients (turbulent viscosity for instance) that need to be set to ensure the closure of the mean-field model.
-Despite these approximations, mean-field approaches were quite successful in predicting a weak dependence of the surface shear on the rotation rate and a strong correlation with the effective temperature as observed on the main-sequence stars (Küker & Rüdiger 2011).
+In a similar way as in the mean-field dynamo models, the velocity components u_i are therefore decomposed into a meanfield contribution \bar{u}i and a fluctuating part u'i .
+The quadratic correlations of the fluctuating quantities, such as Reynolds stresses $Q{ij} = u'i u'j$, are then parametrised as functions of the mean-field quantities only.
+Reynolds stresses are for instance expanded assuming $Q{ij} = \Lambda{ijk}\Omega_k - N{ijkl}\partial \bar{u}k/\partial x_l$, where Λ{ijk} and N{ijkl} are third and fourth order tensors, respectively.
+The parametrisation of the velocity correlations Q{ij} thus involves some free coefficients (turbulent viscosity for instance) that need to be set to ensure the closure of the mean-field model.
+Despite these approximations, mean-field approaches were quite successful in predicting a weak dependence of the surface shear on the rotation rate and a strong correlation with the effective temperature as observed on the main sequence stars (Küker & Rüdiger 2011).
 In addition, these models have a strong prediction concerning the sense of the differential rotation and predominantly yield solar-like $\Omega(\theta)$ profiles (Kitchatinov & Rüdiger 1999).
-Antisolar differential rotation can only be maintained in the case of very strong meridional circulation (Kitchatinov & Rüdiger 2004).
+Anti-solar differential rotation can only be maintained in case of very strong meridional circulation (Kitchatinov & Rüdiger 2004).